To answer this question, we need to know who get audited by CRA. CRA never publish their methodology however following is from Rajasri’s experience.

 Many industries are identified by CRA as higher risk for tax evasion.
 These are generally business that deal with cash transactions that are difficult to trace the money.
 Various trade people in the construction businesses, subcontractors and auto mechanics fall in to this category.

-Every taxpayer needs to keep good paper records to pass CRA’s audit.
+Every taxpayer needs to keep good paper records to pass CRA’s tax audit.
 Prove of payment alone is not sufficient to pass the audit.
 CRA will look for relevance and validity of the transactions.
 For example, you need proper invoice in the business name and it should be issued by proper registered business.

 Owners claiming personal expenses as a business deduction are one aspect of checkup.
 For example, home renovations claimed as business repairs or personal travels charged as business travel are very common charge backs.
 It is recommended keeping the business and personal expenses separate.
 If some items are debatable, document the business connection on the receipt.